 - Louisville achieved a Silver Rating as a Bicycle Friendly Community through the League of American Bicyclists.

-- Louisville received two 2015 U.S. Conference of Mayors’ Climate Protection Awards – one for the Green Living Neighborhood Certification Program (developed through a partnership between Office of Sustainability and Brightside) and one for the Sheppard Square Hope VI Revitalization Project.
+- Louisville received two 2015 U.S. Conference of Mayors’ Climate Protection Awards – one for the Green Living Neighborhood Certification Program (developed through a partnership between Office of Advanced Planning and Sustainability and Brightside) and one for the Sheppard Square Hope VI Revitalization Project.

 Community-wide Sustainability Achievements